neophob/wpc-emu/README.md

 - Run `npm run tracer:stats` to compare WPC-EMU agains MAME implementation

 ## Build Release
-To build a new release
+To build a new release:
 - Build release branch
 - Bump `package.json` version files
 - Run `build:production` in the root directory and the `client` directory
 - output is available in the `./dist` directory
-- Make unit tests and integration tests still work
+- Make sure unit tests and integration tests still pass
 - Run tracer dumps to compare against older implementations
 - merge release branch